 This implementation has proven to be a simple, yet elegant solution to a problem that was challenging to address with only image recognition capabilities.
 However, this strategy takes close coordination between development and QA.
 To adopt this type of approach, an SDET would need to have a clear understanding of Unity capabilities and how Appium works.

-Image recognition is still a good option for automating games that are turn-based or does not have a lot of dynamics when & where user input is required.
+Image recognition is still a good option for automating games that are turn-based or do not have a lot of dynamics when & where user input is required.
 With our Hill Climb Racing example, a gas pedal is always on screen, so it’s easy to find it with the image recognition processor.
 Whereas, elements and objects that appear and disappear- makes it difficult to control without careful planning.

 There are still other test cases where Unity can help make test development more efficient.
 Unity console can also log x,y coordinates for any clickable object on the screen, which is a capability the Unity team has already validated.
 These logs would make the tests more scalable and reduce the need to manage a large database of images in order for tests to work on a wide variety of devices.